casudo/Instagram-Profile-Scraper/README.md

 - Automatically redo scraping when suggested profiles are found

 ## Known issues
-When opening followers/following on the web, Instagram doesn't load all accounts correctly.
+When opening followers on the web, Instagram doesn't load all accounts correctly.
 Let's say the account you want to scrape has 150 followers.
 On the first run, it will scrape 142 followers, on the second run 138, then 134.

 Sometimes it loads "username1" as follower in two runs and on the third run the account somehow doesn't appear in the followers anymore.

 This "bug" makes the comparisons between runs unpredictable, so caution is still advised here.

+> Following works perfectly tho.